-On the other hand, merely because a service provider monitors content that passes over its system or network should not provide sufficient grounds-absent additional facts-for concluding that the liability limitation is inapplicable.
-The House Report makes clear that the "legislation [wa]s not intended to discourage the service provider from monitoring its service for infringing material.
-Courts should not conclude that the service provider loses eligibility for limitations on liability . . . solely because it engaged in a monitoring program."
+tion [wa]s not intended to discourage the service provider from monitoring its service for infringing material.
+Courts should not conclude that the service provider loses eligibility for limitations on liability . . . solely because it engaged in a monitoring program."24

-Where a service provider qualifies for the safe harbor created by section 512(a) it may not be held liable for damages or attorneys' fees and may only be subject to narrow injunctive relief.23
+Where a service provider qualifies for the safe harbor created by section 512(a) it may not be held liable for damages or attorneys' fees and may only be subject to narrow injunctive relief.25